OnboardingETHCR/Testing-Onboarding/modulo3/modulo3-3.md

 }
 ```

-> ⚠️ Avoid unbounded loops in production — they may run out of gas and block the transaction.
+> ⚠️ Avoid unbounded loops in production, they may run out of gas and block the transaction.

 ---